TownLake/blog-samrhea-legacy/content/posts/2022/serra.md

 True to her roots, she tries to protect us (all of us, including Mopac - I think she considers him a kind of long-haired sheep).
 She acts like a Secret Service agent, following me into the bathroom to guard the door and then following me to my desk to protect me from my computer screen.
 Nadja does another thing that I did not anticipate: she inspires national pride.

-From what I am told over bifanas at tascas in Lisbon, the Serra da Estrela’s resilience, loyalty, and calm embodies the Portuguese spirit.
+From what I am told by friends over bifanas at O Velho Eurico in Lisbon, the Serra da Estrela’s resilience, loyalty, and calm embodies the Portuguese spirit.
 I respond that Nadja sleeps on my couch and steals pizza.
 They tell me this is my fault because I instruct her in English.
 Traits embodied or not, when we venture into Lisbon or any town with the dogs, Nadja becomes a minor celebrity.

 Fathers point at us and tell their kids “look, a Serra!”
 Mothers bring children over to pet her.
 Even the retired Portuguese grandpas who play cards in the parks acknowledge me for the first time when they say hello to Nadja.
 From what I gather, most Portuguese have seen a Serra at some point in their lives, but only when visiting the countryside.
 To see one on a leash in Lisbon is apparently like growing up in Texas and seeing someone ride a horse in downtown Austin.
 You know that it's part of the cultural ethos, but it’s still surprising to see in the middle of town.